Section Image

 Residents can enjoy several recreation options in Kuna and the surrounding region; the city operates 11 parks across 53 acres.
 Winchester Park offers amenities like a playground and a rose garden, and Kuna Greenbelt, the city’s trail system, loops around Indian Creek.
 It’s a popular spot for hikers, cyclists and joggers who enjoy scenic views from dirt and paved paths.
 The Greenbelt also holds events, including movies outside, from June to October.
 Locals flow down the water in their tubes in Indian Creek, and Black’s Creek Public Shooting Range is the state's largest and most visited range 16 miles east.
 Golfers can take their clubs to Falcon Crest Golf Club, and people go skiing and snowboarding at Bogus Basin, which is 36 miles east.
 Other ski resorts, including Brundage Mountain Resort and Tamarack Resort, are 120 miles north.

-Take an evening stroll along the Kuna greenbelt.
+Take an evening stroll along the Kuna Greenbelt.

-Take an evening stroll along the Kuna greenbelt.
+Take an evening stroll along the Kuna Greenbelt.

-Practice your latest tricks at the bike and skate park near downtown Kuna.
+Residents can practice their latest tricks at the bike and skate park near downtown Kuna.

-Practice your latest tricks at the bike and skate park near downtown Kuna.
+Residents can practice their latest tricks at the bike and skate park near downtown Kuna.

 1/2